 Only those who are genuinely interested in surgery should pursue surgical careers.
 Many remarkable physicians in international service are surgeons.
 But there is an important role for a variety of wide variety of specialists and healthcare professionals.
-What’s more, surgical diseases and procedures in low-resource communities frequently demand skills significantly different from those learned in a North American-style surgical residency.
+What’s more, surgical diseases and corresponding procedures in low-resource communities frequently demand skills significantly different from those learned in a North American-style surgical residency.

 Should I complete a Masters in Public Health degree?

-The diseases of poverty that plague low-resource nations are almost entirely preventable, and effective interventions require community-wide participation.
-For both of these reasons, anyone interested in serving in a low-resource setting should draw upon skills in public health.
-However, such skills need not be advanced to also be very effective.
+The diseases of poverty that plague low-resource nations are almost entirely preventable, and effective interventions usually require community-wide participation.
+For both of these reasons, anyone interested in serving in a low-resource setting should draw upon the skills of public health.
+However, such skills need not be advanced to also be effective.
 Proper application of the most basic principles of prevention, cost-effective intervention, and health leadership can yield enormous results.
 For these reasons, I do not routinely recommend healthcare learners or professionals pursue an additional degree in public health.

 - Keep all types of loans to an absolute minimum.

 - Consider employment with a firm, a government, or a university that stations you in a low-resource community or nation.
-While working hours will likely be in service to the firm, the income earned may eliminate financial concerns, and free time can be used to serve forgotten people on location.
+While working hours will likely be in service to the firm, the income earned may eliminate financial concerns, and free time can be used to serve low-resource people on location.